seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 }
 ```

----
+The `ClerkProvider` supplies authentication context and configuration to the entire React tree. [medium](https://medium.com/@atsushimiyamoto07/implementing-authentication-with-clerk-in-next-js-cee9454ec5fd)

+***

-# What Is A Provider?
+# What Is a Provider?

-We've seen trees before:
+We’ve seen trees before:

 ```text
 React Tree
 ```

-Providers inject information into the tree.
+Providers inject information into that tree.

 Diagram: